alissonsleal/Reddit-API-to-JSON/README.md

 You can name OPTION_NAME to whatever you want/need.

+#### Creating the JSON

+After setting it up to what you need/want, you just need to open the terminal and run the following command:

+`npm run json`

+The reddit.json file will be created/updated inside the root folder.

 The API_OPTIONS are as follows:

 ###### Retrieved from [Reddit public .json API](https://www.reddit.com/r/all/top/.json?t=all)